Donate for refugees

 We also combat the causes of displacement in countries that are or have been affected by crises.
 We do this, for example, by rebuilding after wars and conflicts, by providing support in overcoming the climate crisis and through income-generating measures.
 Together with the people in the affected regions, we work on ways to improve local living conditions in order to reduce potential causes of displacement.

-We are currently helping displaced families in Ukraine and providing refugee aid for Ukrainian refugees in Moldova, Bosnia & Herzegovina and Montenegro.
-As part of our winter aid, we provide displaced families in Afghanistan and Syria with warm clothing, shoes and blankets.
+We are currently helping displaced families in Ukraine and providing refugee aid for Ukrainian refugees in Moldova.
+As part of our winter aid, we provide displaced families in Gaza, Lebanon and Syria with hot meals, warm clothing and blankets.
 Help is also involved in West Africa, for example in Burkina Faso and Mali, helping families who have had to flee violent attacks on their home villages.

 Displaced in Burkina Faso